-goodness gracious great bowls of Tuck Shop chilli
+Goodness gracious great bowls of chilli at Tuck Shop, Northbridge

 If there's one thing I can tell you about The Tuck Shop in Northbridge, it's that from my first meal there, I experienced love at first bite.
 Let me tell you, a year has passed since then and there have been ups and downs.
 The ups are those incredible flavours and wonderful service.
 The downs being that this place is just too damn popular!
 It means that when I go here, I usually grab a pie as take away rather than battle the lines for a meal.

 But in saying that, those pies are not a consolation prize at all.
 They are, to quote my partner Jeremy, "the best damn pie he's ever eaten".
 So good that he and I are all too happy to do our grocery shopping in chinatown, then grab a take away pie from Tuck Shop that we sit on a corner in the heart of bustling crowds and chomp away happily.
 No shame here eating with gusto because they require your utmost attention.

 Think flaky pastry - buttery and rich and so generous.
 The fillings on offer are hearty and delicious.
 My personal favourites are the chicken, leek and white wine (so amazingly tender and creamy) and the beef and stilton (the best blue cheese for beginners).
 Jeremy's partial to the latter and the moroccan vegetables.
 But whatever pie you get, guaranteed it's going to be amazing.

 However every now and then I crave the actual menu offerings at this crowded hotspot, and so it was last weekend I found myself arriving there at the obscenely early 7.30am to meet my friend Jay for breakfast.
 It was a great plan because I ended up getting a table (I may have cried if not) and I also had an extremely productive day after.

 Chilli con carne